rz102/waterjug_api/README.md

 ## Setup

-Make sure you have Python, pip, and a suitable IDE already installed.
+Make sure you have Python installed.

-Clone this repository and add it to your IDE.
+Clone this repository and add it to your local.
 Then install the dependencies:
 ```
 pip install pydantic
 pip install "fastapi[standard]"
 ```

-Then run the app in the IDE terminal with
+Then navigate to the project folder and run the app from the command line:
 ```
 fastapi dev main.py
 ```